campsite/campsite/aws-policies.md

 }
 ```

-### campsite-ecs
+### ECS

-These policies run ECS tasks for video transcription.
-This service may be deleted from the API as it is no longer used.
+These policies run ECS tasks for data exports.

 ```json
 {